- Individual, Business, and Society Curriculum

 Michael Keehner, Adjunct Professor of Finance and Economics

-Katherine Phillips, Paul Calello Professor of Leadership and Ethics
+Katherine Phillips, Senior Vice Dean and Paul Calello Professor of Leadership and Ethics

 Meyer Feldberg ’65, professor and dean emeritus of Columbia Business School.